 Households receiving rental assistance are predominantly families with children, older adults, and persons with disabilities.
-Older adults now occupy 35% of rental-assisted units.
+Older adults (over 55) head 44% of rental-assisted units.
 This share is likely to increase over the coming decades.
-Meanwhile, 17% of assisted households in 2017 included a person with a disability under the age of 62 (JCHS, 2017).
+Meanwhile, 34% of lower income households in 2022 were headed by a person with a disability under the age of 65 (JCHS, 2024).

-Special populations, such as persons with disabilities, older adults, and those experiencing homelessness, have specific needs that are often best addressed in conjunction with housing, particularly because households with special needs have higher rates of rental cost burdens.
-In 2017, JCHS found that 55% of renter households that had a member with a disability had cost burdens, compared with only 45% of those with no disabilities.
-Rental cost burdens can be particularly detrimental to households with disabilities [and older adult households] in that high housing costs may constrain their ability to pay for medical and other essential needs (JCHS, 2017).
+Certain populations, such as persons with disabilities, older adults, and those experiencing homelessness, have specific needs that are often best addressed in conjunction with housing, particularly because households with special needs, especially households including persons with disabilities, have higher rates of rental cost burdens.
+In 2022, JCHS found that 60% of renter households that had a member with a disability had cost burdens, compared with only 47% of those with no disabilities (JCHS, 2024).
+Rental cost burdens can be particularly detrimental to households with disabilities and older adult households, in that high housing costs may constrain their ability to pay for medical and other essential needs.

 The state of Texas appears to be experiencing these same national trends that reflect an increasing need for affordable housing.
-According to the 2015-2019 American Community Survey (ACS) 5-Year Estimates, 14.7% of all Texans had incomes below the poverty level in the past 12 months, meaning roughly one in every six Texans is living in poverty.
-By comparison, 12.3% of the national population had incomes below the poverty level over that same period (U.S. Census Bureau).
+According to the 2022 American Community Survey (ACS) 1-Year Estimates, 14% of all Texans had incomes below the poverty level in the past 12 months, meaning roughly one in every six Texans is living in poverty.
+By comparison, 12.6% of the national population had incomes below the poverty level over that same period (U.S. Census Bureau).

-Like the rest of the U.S., Texas' lower income populations are disproportionately special populations, including elderly persons, farmworkers, persons experiencing homelessness, persons with disabilities, residents of colonias, veterans and wounded warriors, and youth aging out of foster care.
+Like the rest of the U.S., Texas' lower income populations are disproportionately comprised of certain groups, including older adults, farmworkers, persons experiencing homelessness, persons with disabilities, residents of colonias, veterans and wounded warriors, and youth aging out of foster care.
 These populations often face greater housing challenges.
 The following sections further illustrate housing needs in Texas by specific populations.